Planning and Facilities Department

 Capital priorities - building schools for our students

+It has been an OCSB practice to produce a comprehensive multi-year Capital Plan every 5 years that provides school-by-school enrollment projections and analysis of all planning areas within the Board.
+The last comprehensive report, Capital Plan October 2013, was completed as part of the October 2013 prioritization process.
 The objective of the Capital Plan is to maintain throughout the Board’s jurisdiction sufficient schools in appropriate locations to serve the current and future educational facility requirements of our student population.

 We have a highly successful Energy Management Plan in place, helping us reduce energy use and save money.
 In fact, we are the top performing school board in Ontario!
 Our efforts to reduce energy use have saved $20,799,622 in avoided costs to date.